wildfly/quickstart/ejb-security-plus/README.md

 For an example of how to use the add-user utility, see instructions in the root README file located here: [Add User](../README.md#addapplicationuser).

-Start JBoss WildFly Server
+Start the Server
 -------------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server with the web profile:

-		For Linux:   WILDFLY_HOME/bin/standalone.sh
+		For Linux:   bin/standalone.sh
-		For Windows: WILDFLY_HOME\bin\standalone.bat
+		For Windows: bin\standalone.bat

 Build and Deploy the Quickstart